ilanschnell/bitarray/doc/reference.rst

 ``pack(bytes, /)``
-   Extend the bitarray from bytes, where each byte corresponds to a single bit.
-The byte ``b'\x00'`` maps to bit 0 and all other characters map to bit 1.
+   Extend the bitarray from a bytes-like object, where each byte corresponds to a single bit.
+The byte ``b'\x00'`` maps to bit 0 and all other bytes map to bit 1.
    This method, as well as the unpack method, are meant for efficient transfer of data between bitarray objects to other python objects (for example NumPy's ndarray object) which have a different memory view.

+   New in version 2.5.0: allow bytes-like argument.

 ``pop(index=-1, /)`` -> item